-Node.js implementation for the OAuth2-based authentification process of the o2r web api.
+Node.js implementation for the OAuth2-based authentication process of the o2r web api.

 This project includes a